 Keeping your dog safe and healthy is obviously one of your most important responsibilities as an owner.
 These days, there are all sorts of supplements and oils out there which promise various health benefits.
 One of those which has been getting a lot of coverage is peppermint oil, which many people believe to have benefits in killing and/or repelling fleas.
 Other owners want to use this oil for other skin conditions to relieve their pet’s skin irritation or itching.
 But before you apply anything onto your dog, you want to be 100% certain that it is safe.
 Now is not the time to completely switch away from regular flea and tick treatments.
-In fact, peppermint oil may not be as safe for dogs as human beings.
-And it also may not be as effective as a treatment either.
+In fact, peppermint oil may not be as safe for dogs as it is for humans.

 Is Natural Always Better?

-Many people strongly believe in products which are labelled ‘natural’, always believing them to be better than anything manufactured.
+Many people strongly believe in products that are labeled ‘natural’, always believing them to be better than anything manufactured.
 However, this is not always the case and it is not a helpful mindset to stay in.
-To begin with, there are many natural plants out there which are harmful to dogs.
+To begin with, there are many natural plants out there that are harmful to dogs.
 Many products have essential oils added to them, but these are chemical compounds of some description.
 Also, you should bear in mind that ‘natural’ is entirely unregulated, so it doesn’t carry the same weight as something like ‘FDA approved’.

 Many supplements are marketed with minimal controls or testing, which is a fact that should be alarming to many pet owners.
 Also, you should bear in mind that products which are manufactured to smell appealing to humans don’t necessarily have the same effect on dogs.
 Your pooch’s nose has millions more cells than your own, so what smells pleasant to you may overpower your furry friend.
 This isn’t intended to put you off all natural remedies, but it should nudge you towards doing your research before buying any natural dog remedies.